C-opt/idea_flux/README.md

 1. comments summary text files for each h5 file
 2. the graph corresponding to each h5
 3. topics_df.xlsx, which contains the summary of all topics in h5_dir
-- For automatizing data scraping and analyzing it, then simply
+- For automatically data scraping and analyzing it, then simply execute
 ```
 python3 main.py
 ```